rshah03/pilot-assignments/week1/day1/README.md

   1. For numbers divisible by 3, print "Fizz" instead of the number.
   2. For numbers divisible by 5 (and not 3), print "Buzz" instead.

-When you have that working, modify your program to print "FizzBuzz", for numbers that are divisible by both 3 and 5 (and still print "Fizz" or "Buzz" for numbers divisible by only one of those).
+When you have that working, modify your program to print "FizzBuzz", for numbers that are divisible by **both** 3 and 5.

 ### 3. Chess board